-- 3.7.1.
-Tab shall be performed in accordance with the requirement of the Standard under which TAB agency is certified by either AABC or NEBB. - 3.7.2.
+3.7.1.
+Tab shall be performed in accordance with the requirement of the Standard under which TAB agency is certified by either AABC or NEBB.

+- 3.7.2.
 General: During TAB all related system components shall be in full operation.
 Fan and pump rotation, motor loads and equipment vibration shall be checked and corrected as necessary before proceeding with TAB.
 Set controls and/or block off parts of distribution systems to simulate design operation of variable volume air or water systems for test and balance work. - 3.7.3.
 For air handling systems, perform balancing work when the building envelope is substantially completed (windows and doors installed, ceilings completed, transfer grilles installed) - 3.7.4.
 For air handling systems equipped with hydronic components, make air and hydronic balancing at the same time. - 3.7.5.
-Air Balance and Equipment Test: Include air handling units, fans, terminal units, fan coil units, room diffusers/outlets/inlets, computer room AC units, and laboratory fume hoods and biological safety cabinets. - 3.7.6.
-Artificially load air filters by partial blanking to produce air pressure drop of manufacturer's recommended pressure drop. - 3.7.7.
-Adjust fan speeds to provide design air flow. - 3.7.8.
+Air Balance and Equipment Test: - 3.7.5.1.
+Include air handling units, fans, terminal units, fan coil units, room diffusers/outlets/inlets, computer room AC units, and laboratory fume hoods and biological safety cabinets, as applicable to the project and noted on the drawings. - 3.7.5.2.
+Artificially load air filters by partial blanking to produce air pressure drop of manufacturer's recommended pressure drop. - 3.7.5.3.
+Adjust fan speeds to provide design air flow. - 3.7.5.4.
+Adjust damper positions as necessary.
+Make note and coordinate with the mechanical contractor and BAS vendor the settings for minimum and maximum dampers opening/closing. - 3.7.5.5.
 Test and balance systems in all specified modes of operation, including variable volume, economizer, and fire emergency modes.
-Verify that dampers and other controls function properly. - 3.7.9.
-Variable air volume (VAV) systems: - 3.7.9.1.
-The equipment schedules specify that maximum flow rates for the rooftop units.
-The units shall operate as constant volume.
-Contractor shall coordinate with BAS contractor to set the speed of the fans at a fixed value to meet the flow requirements in every space.
-Record and report outdoor air flow rates under all operating conditions (The test shall demonstrate that the minimum
+Verify that dampers and other controls function properly. - 3.7.6.
+Water Balance and Equipment Test: - 3.7.6.1.
+Include circulating pumps, convertors, heat exchangers, boilers, coils, coolers and condensers, as applicable to the project and noted on the drawings - 3.7.6.2.
+Adjust flow rates for equipment.